apurvapriyadarshi/chapel_online_compiler/README.md

 This is code of the website for compiling CHAPEL code online.

-This project is made for my proposal in GSOC 2016 for CHAPEL.
+This try model is made for my proposal in GSOC 2016 for CHAPEL.

 It is an website where you can write chapel code and get the output and errors.